POLIMIGreenISE/ecoFL/README.md

 ## 👥 Contribution
 We welcome contributions!
 Feel free to submit pull requests or open issues to help improve the project.

+## 🔑 License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.